hgedia/blog.nil.foundation-hg/_posts/2021-12-01-database-management-system.md

    and data management performance with using a special-purposed data storage engines, specific for the particular replication protocol.

-### So, in case such approach solves so many problems, maybe it should've been taken from the very beggining?
+### So, in case such approach solves so many problems, maybe it should've been taken from the very beginning?